luukvbaal/nnn.nvim/README.md

 	explorer = {
-		cmd = "nnn",       -- command overrride (-F1 flag is implied, -a flag is invalid!) width = 24,        -- width of the vertical split session = "",      -- or global/local/shared
+		cmd = "nnn",       -- command overrride (-F1 flag is implied, -a flag is invalid!) width = 24,        -- width of the vertical split side = "topleft",  -- or botright, location of the explorer window session = "",      -- or global/local/shared
 		tabs = true,       -- seperate explorer buffer per tab },